 Sylvia Chou, National Cancer Institute, 2012

-Most businesses use social media platforms to promote their products and services because there’s already a large network of people using it daily.
+Most businesses in Edmonton use social media platforms to promote their products and services because there’s already a large network of people using it daily.
 These businesses first create content, then they share or promote this content to achieve their business goals.

 Content includes various forms of digital media, such as:

 Once this content is created, businesses share and promote this content using various platforms, such as:

 This content is often promoted using “organic” efforts, which means any and all activities related to sharing this content that doesn’t include buying an advertisement or spending money to have it promoted or sponsored.

 Many businesses also pay money to promote this content using paid or sponsored social media advertising.